Analytical Methods in Physics

 where the $\left\{c^i\right\}$ are complex numbers.
 Then we say that this set of $N$ vectors are linearly dependent.
 Suppose we have picked $M$ vectors $\{ \ket{1}, \ket{2}, \ket{3}, \dots, \ket{M}\}$ such that they are linearly independent, i.e., no vector is a linear combination of any others, and suppose further that any arbitrary vector $\ket{\alpha}$ from the vector space can now be expressed as a linear combination (aka superposition) of these vectors

-In other words, we now have a maximal number of linearly independent vectors.
-Then $M$ is called the dimension of the vector space, and the $\{\ket{i}\vert i = 1,2,\dots,M\}$ are a set of basis vectors.
-A set of basis vector is said to span the vector space.
+In other words, we now have a maximal number of linearly independent vectors -- then, $M$ is called the {\it dimension} of the vector space.
+The $\{\ket{i} \vert i = 1,2,\dots,M\}$ is a complete set of {\it basis vectors}; and such a set of (basis) vectors is said to {\it span} the vector space.

-For instance, for the $D$-tuple $\ket{\vec{a}} = (a^1,\dots,a^D)$ from the real vector space of $\mathbb{R}^D$, we may choose
+For instance, for the $D$-tuple $\ket{\vec{a}} \equiv (a^1,\dots,a^D)$ from the real vector space of $\mathbb{R}^D$, we may choose

 Then, any arbitrary $\ket{\vec{a}}$ can be written as

 The basis vectors are the $\{\ket{i}\}$ and the dimension is $D$. \begin{myP} \qquad Is the space of polynomials of complex coefficients of degree less than or equal to $(n \geq 1)$ a vector space?
 (Namely, this is the set of polynomials of the form $P_n(x) = c_0 + c_1 x + \dots + c_n x^n$, where the $\{ c_i \vert i = 1,2,\dots,n \}$ are complex numbers.)
 If so, write down a set of basis vectors.
 What is its dimension?
 Answer the same questions for the space of $D \times D$ matrices of complex numbers. \end{myP}